syncfusion-content/javascript-docs/js/WaitingPopup/Getting-Started.md

 # Getting Started

 This section explains briefly about how to create a **WaitingPopup** in your application with **JavaScript**.
-**Essential JavaScript WaitingPopup** provides support to display a **WaitingPopup** within your webpage.
+**Essential JavaScript WaitingPopup** provides support to display a **WaitingPopup** within your web page.
 From the following guidelines, you can learn how to create a **WaitingPopup** in a real-time login page authentication scenario.

 The following screenshot illustrates the functionality of a **WaitingPopup** with login page scenario.